zicna/StockTradingApp/README.md

   java main/Main

   ```
-  <spam style="color:yellow">NOTE: We can check API we are getting from server by navigating to `http://localhost:3000/users` </spam>

 ___

 ## How to use this app
+left to be done

 ___
 ## Challanges
- - challange one
+ - Reading from files in streams
- - challange one
+ - Updating HashMaps
- - challange one
+ -
 ___
 ## Left to be done
 - [ ] Write JUnit tests